hazelcast/hazelcast/hazelcast-documentation/src/RestClient.md

 < Content-Type: text/plain
 < Content-Length: 0
 ```
-If you leave key empty as follows, it will delete all entries from map.
+If you leave the key empty as follows, DELETE will delete all entries from the map.

 ```plain
 $ curl -v -X DELETE http://10.20.17.1:5701/hazelcast/rest/maps/mapName